Project and Stack Management

 Every Pulumi program is deployed to a stack.
 If you have followed the instructions after creating your project, you can view your newly-created stack in the Pulumi Console unless you have explicitly opted out.
 The Pulumi Console provides safe locking so that your resource state can never get corrupted by a concurrent update.

 Viewing your organization stacks

 Once signed in, select your organization from the drop-down list on the upper left corner of the screen.
-The Stacks tab is displayed by default.

 If you have been added to a Pulumi organization with existing projects and stacks, the Console displays a list of Stacks and a Recent Activity stream when you sign in.
 The lists are collapsible and are sorted according to the most recent updates.
-Click on a specific stack update or activity for a more detailed view.
+Select a specific stack update or activity for a more detailed view.

-Clicking on a specific stack update takes you to the Stack tab.
+Selecting a specific stack update takes you to the Stack tab.
 This tab displays your stack’s outputs, configuration values, and tags and renders a web-based view of the resulting output when you run

 pulumi config and